 |Benchmark||Performance data that are used for comparative purposes.
 A program can use its own data as a baseline benchmark against which to compare future performance.
 It can also use data from another program or institution as a benchmark.|

-|Bloom’s Taxonomy||The original model developed by Benjamin Bloom that established six different levels of cognitive learning: Knowledge, Comprehension, Application, Analysis, Synthesis, and Evaluation||Classroom Assessment Techniques (CAT)||Classroom Assessment Techniques (CATs) are, typically, ungraded activities conducted in the classroom setting.
-Their purpose is to provide the instructor feedback on whether or not students understand course material so that adjustments can be made before the end of the term.|
+|Bloom’s Taxonomy||The original model developed by Benjamin Bloom that established six different levels of cognitive learning: Knowledge, Comprehension, Application, Analysis, Synthesis, and Evaluation.||Classroom Assessment Techniques (CAT)||Classroom Assessment Techniques (CATs) are, typically, ungraded activities conducted in the classroom setting.
+Their purpose is to provide the instructor with feedback on whether or not students understand course material so that adjustments can be made before the end of the term.|

 |Closing the Loop||Using assessment results for improvement and/or evolution.
-Basically following the assessment cycle.||Confidentiality||The person who conducts the assessment study is aware of who participated, but does not disclose the information.|
+Basically following the assessment cycle.||Confidentiality||The person who conducts the assessment study is aware of who participated but does not disclose the information.|

-|Culture of Assessment||An environment in which continuous improvement through assessment is expected and valued.||Curriculum Map||A chart that shows where and how in the curriculum program outcomes are addressed, to ensure completeness and avoid excessive overlap.||Descriptive Statistics||Measures of central tendency (mean, median, mode) and dispersions (spread or variation from the central tendency); the aim is to summarize data.|
+|Curriculum Map||A chart that shows where and how in the curriculum program outcomes are addressed, to ensure completeness and avoid excessive overlap.||Descriptive Statistics||Measures of central tendency (mean, median, mode) and dispersions (spread or variation from the central tendency); the aim is to summarize data.|

 |Embedded Assessment||A means of gathering information about student learning that is built into and a natural part of the teaching-learning process.||Formative Assessment||Assessment conducted during the program to provide feedback and used to shape, modify, or improve the course, event or program.|

 |Goals||Very broad statements that describe the skills, attitudes, and knowledge students should accomplish as a result of the program and/or what the program will accomplish.||Indirect Measures||Asks students to reflect on their learning rather than to demonstrate it. (e.g. student perceptions of learning).
 Examples: surveys, interviews, focus groups.|

 |Inferential Statistics||Examines the relationships between variables within a sample, and then make generalizations or predictions about how those variables will relate within a larger population.
 (T-test, ANOVA, Chi-square test)||Institutional Effectiveness||The extent to which an institution achieves its mission and goals.|

-|Instrument||A tool, such as a survey or rubric, used to systematically assigned a value to a variable. (aka measure, tool, method)||Key Performance Indicator/Target||A specific measurement of an intended outcome.|
+|Instrument||A tool, such as a survey or a rubric, used to systematically assign a value to a variable. (aka measure, tool, method)||Key Performance Indicator/Target||A specific measurement of an intended outcome.|

 |Latitudinal Study||Compares different population groups at a single point in time.||Learning Outcomes||Learning outcomes are specific statements of what students will be able to think, know, do, or feel because of a given educational experience.
 They more specifically define the goal and how they will be measured.
 A learning outcome consists of four components: Audience, Behavior, Condition, and Degree.|

 |Longitudinal Study||Data collected on the same individuals over time.||Mixed Methods||Procedures for utilizing both quantitative and qualitative assessment methods.|

 |Mission Statement||The main purpose that identifies the path and target for our endeavors.
 It describes who our program serves, the main functions or activities, and the primary intention of the program.||Needs Assessment||The process of determining the things that are necessary or useful for a particular purpose.|

 |Norm-Referenced Assessment||The process of evaluating and ranking students’ knowledge, skills, and behaviors relative to that of their peers.||Outcomes||Outcomes are specifically what you want the end result of your efforts to be, the changes you want to occur.
 Outcomes are how you measure the goals.|

-|Includes all members of a defined group that we are studying or collecting information on for data driven decisions. (i.e. whole student population)||Program Outcomes
+|Population||Includes all members of a defined group that we are studying or collecting information on for data-driven decisions. (i.e. whole student population)||Program Outcomes

 |Outcomes focused on what the program should accomplish each year with students in terms of program quality, efficiency, and productivity (e.g. retention and graduation rates), but not in terms of actual student learning.
-A program outcome consists of five components: Specific, Measurable, Achieveable, Relevant, and Time-Sensitive.|
+A program outcome consists of five components: Specific, Measurable, Achievable, Relevant, and Time-Sensitive.|

-|Methods that rely on and evaluate descriptions rather than numeric data.
+|Qualitative Method||Methods that rely on and evaluate descriptions rather than numeric data.

 Examples of qualitative data include responses to open-ended survey or interview questions; evaluations of writing samples, portfolios, or formal recitals; participant observations; ethnographic studies.